cogilvy/Dijkstra-Visualizer/README.md

 ### Installing and Running the App

 A step by step series of examples that tell you how to get a development env running.
-You will need to have cloned the backend repo and started the rails server on port 3000.
-The frontend will run on port 3001 by default if you already have the backend server up and running.
-To start the frontend:

 ```
 $ git clone